Import annotations made outside of V7

 parser = get_importer(format_name)

-importer.import_annotations(dataset, parser, annotation_paths)
+importer.import_annotations(dataset, parser, annotation_paths, append=False)

-It's also possible to specify the append argument.
-When append is set to True, the annotations are going to be added to the target items.
-When append is set to False, the target item is overwritten.
+, the annotations are going to be added to the target items.
+When append

 importer.import_annotations(dataset, parser, annotation_paths, append=True)